 It should be obvious that the German Shepherd is not for everyone.
 There are certain traits of the dog that may prove challenging for some individuals.
 Here are some of the crucial points that potential GSD owners have to think about.

 There is good reason why the GSD is an all-purpose dog.
 It is an intelligent dog.
 Hence, it requires training right from the moment it arrives in your home.
 As a puppy, the GSD requires both crate training and housebreaking.
 This is crucial as it lays the foundation for a healthier relationship with the young GSD.
+Head over to our review of dog crates for more alternatives.

 Being a working dog, German Shepherds are happiest when they’re given something to do.
 Whether it is performing basic obedience tasks to mastering agility courses, you have to prepare a training program that will last the dog’s lifetime.
 If you do not train the GSD, it will find other ways to utilize its intelligence and God-given gifts.
 This means you will be coming home to a house that’s turned inside out.
 Smart dogs will always try to do something to help them avoid getting bored.